Public Accountancy at Fredonia

 The Fredonia Difference

-Fredonia's School of Business has the prestigious AACSB-accreditation demonstrating excellence in instruction and proactive community service.
+Fredonia's School of Business has the prestigious AACSB accreditation demonstrating excellence in instruction and proactive community service.
 Fredonia prepares you to perform key accounting functions related to business operations, such as financial accounting, auditing, reporting procedures, managerial accounting, and legal, professional standards, and ethical accounting practices.
 Fredonia offers a very active Accounting Society where students participate in regular speaker events and visit accounting firms.
 As a result, students develop a network of professionals and alumni willing to help students make successful transitions to professional life.
-In order to qualify for CPA licensure in New York State, students must complete 150 credit hours of courses, 120 of which are required for the Bachelor of Science in Accounting.
+The 150-hour Public Accountancy program qualifies graduates for CPA licensure, 120 of which are required for the Bachelor of Science in Accounting.

 - Certified Public Accountant